-I have already written about right fit (10), environment (09), the people (08), and strategic (07).
+I have already written about the right fit (10), the environment (09), the people (08), and strategic (07).
 A couple of those could perhaps collapse in on each other (right fit and strategic).
 And this one could perhaps join them.

 In multiple positions, I have succeeded in part purely because of my attitude.
 I take my job seriously, even when it isn’t that important a job or could be done by several other people, not just me.
 Which had an interesting effect on me.